 \textbf{Explained variance captured by CHaRS-PCT.} Matching our theoretical prediction in Section \ref{sec:approx-transport-pct-desc}, Figure \ref{fig:pca-variance} shows that total variance is highly concentrated on a few top PCs.
 We also observe that $100\%$ variance is perfectly captured with top $2(K-1)$ PCs (leftmost plot), that is the exact upper bound for $\mathrm{rank}(\mathbf{\Sigma}_{\text{total}})$ we derived in Section \ref{sec:approx-transport-pct-desc}.

-\textbf{Effect of the cluster number $K$.} In Figure \ref{fig:ablation-cluster-k}, we show the effect of cluster number $K$ in the ASR of CHaRS under ActAdd on Qwen2.5-3B-Instruct.
-Although the trend is not easily predictable, larger values of $K$ tend to improve ASR most of the times against the baseline ($K=1$).
-The highest ASR occurs at $K=15$, above 95\%, and this coincides with the ASR reported in Table \ref{tab:jailbreak_results-ActAdd-stats}.
-We provide the full settings and extend this ablation to consider other models and CHaRS with DirAbl, along with providing the full setting, in Appendix \ref{app:ablation_K}.
+\textbf{Effect of the cluster number $K$.} Figure \ref{fig:ablation-cluster-k} shows the effect of $K$ on ASR, for CHaRS with ActAdd on Qwen2.5-3B-Instruct.
+Although the trend is not easily predictable, larger values of $K$ generally improves ASR as compared to the baseline ($K=1$).
+The highest ASR (95.19\%) occurs at $K=15$, which aligns with the result in Table \ref{tab:jailbreak_results-ActAdd-stats}.
+We provide the full settings and extend this ablation to consider other models and CHaRS with DirAbl in Appendix \ref{app:ablation_K}.

 \textbf{Effects of different coupling strategies for cluster matching.} To evaluate the effect of different coupling strategies for cluster matching, we compare our default OT Coupling strategy against other coupling strategies: Nearest Neighbor (NN) Coupling and Uniform Coupling.
 We perform the comparison on Qwen2.5-7B-Instruct, and $K$ is tuned between 2 and 15 for each configuration.
 We refer to the variant with $K=1$ as the uncoupled baseline, and we note that for this value of $K$, coupling is a trivial problem leading to the same ASR of 91.35.
 Therefore, we focus our comparison on $K > 1$ where the coupling strategy plays a meaningful role.
 We also report the ASR for each coupling strategy at $K=5$, which is the value of $K$ that yields the best ASR for OT Coupling, and we compile all our results in Table \ref{tab:coupling_strategy}.
 Each coupling method peaks within the sweep range, and OT Coupling still achieves the best ASR of 95.19 compared to the other coupling strategies.